-Sub - Principle How Sefton Council Achieves the Principle Managing risk.
-The Council has a Risk Management Framework in development.
+Sub - Principle How Sefton Council Achieves the Principle Managing risk. ♦ The Council has a Risk Management Framework in development.
 Managing performance.
-The Council's Performance Management of new projects linked to the framework for change had been implemented with an Executive Leadership Board introduced.
+The Council's Performance Management of new projects is linked to the framework for change.
 Robust internal control.
 A system of scrutiny and review is in place as part of the Council's decision making progress.
-Managing data. ♦ The Council has an Audit & Governance Committee who meet quarterly and provide Strong public financial management. independent assurance of the adequacy of the Council's Risk Management Framework and the associated control environment.
+Managing data.
+Strong public financial management.
+The Council has an Audit & Governance Committee who meet quarterly and provide independent assurance of the adequacy of the Council's Risk Management Framework

+Sub - Principle How Sefton Council Achieves the Principle and the associated control environment.
 The Council has a Risk Management Handbook and the Audit & Governance Committee review the Corporate Risk Register at each meeting.
 An internal audit function is maintained and reports quarterly to the Audit & Governance Committee.
 A data management framework and procedures are in place and readily available to all members of staff.
-The Council has a robust financial strategy with Financial Planning protocols in place (Framework for Change, 3 years budget plan, MTFP and Forward plans.)
-Council Financial Statements are available to the Public on the Councils website.
+The Council has a robust financial strategy with Financial Planning protocols in place (Framework for Change, 3 years budget plan, MTFP and Forward plans.) ♦ Council Financial Statements are available to the Public on the Councils website.